A Regularised Latent-Class Item Response Model for Detecting Measurement Non-Invariance in Ordinal Response Scales: Proposed Framework

+To overcome this identifiability issue and simultaneously perform DIF detection, we adopt a sparsity assumption, namely that only a subset of items exhibit differential functioning across latent classes.
+This reflects many real applications, where DIF is expected to be rare or at least concentrated in a limited portion of the item set (see, e.g., \citealp{magis2015detection, tutz2015penalty, belzak2020improving, bauer2020simplifying, schauberger2020regularization}).
+The sparsity assumption is not only a way to perform variable selection; it also plays an identifying role.
+In the absence of known anchors, a regularised estimator favours, among the equivalent parametrisations described above, the solution in which most items are treated as invariant and only a limited number of item-by-class effects are attributed to DIF.

+{The required degree of sparsity is problem dependent.
+In general, the approach is most appropriate when the number of DIF effects is small relative to the total number of possible class-specific DIF effects.
+Equivalently, for each non-reference class, there should be a sufficiently large set of approximately invariant items to define the common latent scale.
+If uniform or non-uniform DIF is pervasive across the item set, then the distinction between item-level DIF and genuine class differences in the latent trait distribution becomes weak.
+In such settings, the regularised estimator may still return a sparse solution, but the resulting decomposition of class differences into latent distributional differences and DIF effects should be interpreted with caution.}

+We therefore impose an \(\ell_1\) penalty on the class-specific DIF parameters \(\{\delta_{1jk}, \delta_{2jk}\}\), which shrinks small effects toward zero and encourages a sparse DIF structure.
+Formally, the regularised estimator is defined as

-where $\Omega$ denotes the constrained parameter space and
+where \(\Omega\) denotes the constrained parameter space and

 is the sparsity-inducing penalty.
-The tuning parameter $\lambda \ge 0$ controls the degree of regularisation, with larger values enforcing stronger shrinkage and yielding fewer items flagged for DIF.
-In practice, the penalty can be applied using either a common tuning parameter or separate tuning parameters for the uniform and non-uniform DIF effects.
-For notational simplicity, we present the formulation using a single $\lambda$.
+The tuning parameter \(\lambda \geq 0\) controls the degree of regularisation, with larger values enforcing stronger shrinkage and yielding fewer items flagged for DIF. {Equation \eqref{eq:regularized_estimator} uses a common tuning parameter for the uniform and non-uniform DIF effects.
+This, however, is not the only possible choice.
+A more general formulation would allow separate tuning parameters,

+where \(\lambda_1\) controls sparsity in the uniform DIF effects and \(\lambda_2\) controls sparsity in the non-uniform DIF effects.
+This formulation may be useful when one type of DIF is expected to be more prevalent than the other, or when the two sets of parameters have different empirical scales.
+This distinction is relevant because \(\delta_{1jk}\) represents a location shift on the logit scale, whereas \(\delta_{2jk}\) modifies the item slope and affects response probabilities through its interaction with the latent trait.
+Consequently, a common penalty may induce different effective shrinkage on uniform and non-uniform DIF effects.}